WeatherMagic/thor/doc/API.md

 - air-pressure
 - precipitation
 - water-level

+Each request needs to provide parameters either in URL or as a json data object:

+- zoom-level
+- longitude
+- latitude
+- year
+- month (optional)

+If month is omitted, data returned will be as filtered over a month.
+If month is specified, data points for each day will be returned.

 **Zoom level is one of a predefined set of zoom levels, these are not yet specified.**